eriksacre/geese71js/README.md

 * Lots and lots of cleanup
 * When to unload store data and cancel subscription
 * Proper error handling, especially related to API calls
-* Hashing the bundle or chunks, using the hashed values

 ## Developing